 As it was mentioned before, spy novels became popular in the period of Cold War when international relations were quite intense.
 The conflict between the Eastern Bloc and the Western Bloc forced the countries of both camps to raise awareness and establish secret services that would collect certain important information insinuating into the enemy’s government structure.
 Agents of the intelligence had wide authority and opportunities to obtain and transfer needed information, and often had significant social status in order to have an appropriate level of admission to particular agencies and institutions.
 Spies were perceived as extraordinary people who had the set of such qualities that could make them elusive and almost invincible.
-Little boys often dreamed of becoming a spy once they grow up. uch an attitude created a basis for the development of the spy fiction genre in literature.
+Little boys often dreamed of becoming a spy once they grw up.
+Such an attitude created a basis for the development of the spy fiction genre in literature.

 However, it has been a long time since the end of Cold War, and international relations have evolved to the next stage.
 With the lapse of time, the genre of spy fiction evolved as well.
 Today, spy novels concentrate mostly on the topics of international terrorism and possible Third World War.
 In modern spy novels, authors focus on the utilization of new technologies in the informational war also paying great attention to the emotional experiences of the main heroes.
 Recently, a new subgenre of the spy fiction emerged called spy-fi.
 It is a mixture of science fiction and spy fiction where the plot is built on the ideas of world domination or destruction with the help of some futuristic weapon of mass destruction and gadgets from the future.
 The theme of time travel is also quite popular in this genre.

 In order to investigate how the genre of spy fiction has evolved with the lapse of time, some of the spy novels of the Cold War period will be compared with the more recent ones.
 In order to make this study more specific, it will be focused on two novels: Casino Royale (1953) by Ian Fleming and A Foreign Country (2012) by Charles Cumming.
 Casino Royale is the first book in series about the famous Agent 007, James Bond.
 The novel had a huge success when it was published first and remains one of the most popular and well-known spy novel up till now.
 The novel was filmed twice in 1967 and 2006, and the movies aroused interest of critics who marked them very high.
 Due to the great success of the first book, Fleming continued writing about the same hero, and published the second book Live and Let Die the next year, in 1954.
-The series describe the adventures of Jaames Bond who is the agent of a British Secret Service.
+The series describe the adventures of James Bond wwho is the agent of a British Secret Service.
 Bond is sent to the mission in France to eliminate Le Chiffre, the paymaster of a secret counterintelligence organization of the Soviet Union called SMERSH.
 The novel focuses on Bond’s attempts to expose Le Chiffre and his plans that lead him to a deadly struggle with SMERSH agents.
 After all, James Bond accomplishes his mission eliminating the threat coming from Le Chiffre and his activity.